Fawad Chaudhry: Early career in different parties

 Fawad was covering candidate for the seat of the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-25 (Jhelum-II) in the 2002 Pakistani general election.
 As a backup candidate, He supported candidate Chaudhry Tasneem Nasir, a candidate of Pakistan Muslim League (Q) (PML-Q) who received 38,626 votes.

 Fawad joined former President Pervez Musharraf as his spokesperson in 2009, later he was appointed General Secy. of Pervez Musharraf APML Punjab Chapter.
 In January 2012, he resigned as media coordinator of All Pakistan Muslim League (APML).
 In March 2012, he quit APML and joined Pakistan Peoples Party (PPP).
 In April 2012, he was inducted into the federal cabinet of Prime Minister Yousaf Raza Gillani and was appointed special assistant to Prime Minister for information and political affairs with the status of a minister of state where he continued to serve until June 2012 when the federal cabinet was dissolved following the disqualification of Prime Minister Yousaf Raza Gillani.
 In July 2012, Raja Pervaiz Ashraf was elected Prime Minister and Chaudhry was re-inducted into the federal cabinet.
 He was appointed Special Assistant for Prime Minister on Political Affairs where he served until March 2013.

 He ran for the seat of the National Assembly of Pakistan as a candidate of PML-Quaid from NA-63 (Jhelum-II) in the 2013 Pakistani general election but was unsuccessful.
 He received 34,072 votes and lost the seat to Malik Iqbal Mehdi Khan.
-In the same election, he also ran for the seat of the Provincial Assembly of the Punjab as an backup candidate from Constituency PP-24 (Jhelum-I) but was unsuccessful.
+In the same election, he also ran for the seat of the Provincial Assembly of the Punjab as a backup candidate from Constituency PP-24 (Jhelum-I) but was unsuccessful.
 He received only 82 votes and lost the seat to Raja Muhammad Awais Khan.

 Pakistan Tehreek-e-Insaf (2016–2023)

-Early electoral setbacks and party leadership appointements
+Early electoral setbacks and party leadership appointments

 In June 2016, he joined Pakistan Tehreek-e-Insaf (PTI).

 He ran for the seat of the National Assembly as a candidate of PTI from Constituency Constituency NA-63 (Jhelum-II) in by-election held in August 2016 but was unsuccessful.
 He received 74,819 votes and lost the seat to Nawabzada Raja Matloob Mehdi.

 In November 2016, he was appointed the spokesperson of PTI.
 In March 2018, he was given the additional charge of Secretary Information of PTI after the resignation of Mr. Shafqat Mahmood.